 A successful sale isn't determined by the highest asking price, it's determined by the strongest achievable offer within the shortest reasonable time.
 These two goals are often in tension, and understanding how to balance them is where pricing strategy pays off.

-Sellers who approach pricing as a strategy, rather than a number they feel entitled to, consistently outperform those who anchor to an aspirational figure and wait for buyers to meet them.
-The market doesn't negotiate up from a seller's dream; it negotiates down from what the data supports.
+Sellers who treat pricing as a strategy, rather than a number they feel entitled to, consistently outperform those who anchor to a hopeful figure and wait for buyers to meet it.
+The market doesn't negotiate up from a seller's dream, it negotiates down from what the data supports, which is why pricing sits at the heart of selling your home.

 Common pricing mistakes to avoid

-These are the mistakes that appear most consistently in overpriced listings across South Africa.
+These are the common mistakes that show up most consistently in overpriced listings across South Africa.

 Marketing your home at the right price

 Pricing and marketing work together.
-A correctly priced home benefits from every rand your agent spends on promotion; an overpriced one wastes it.
-Buyers who see a well-priced listing with professional photos and a strong description are more likely to book a viewing.
+A home that follows pricing your home correctly earns its keep from every rand your agent spends on promotion, while an overpriced one wastes it.
+Buyers who see a well-priced listing with professional photos and a strong description book viewings.
 Buyers who see an overpriced one scroll past.

 Your online listing appears in buyers' searches based on price filters.
 If your asking price sits above their maximum, your property is invisible to them regardless of how good the photos are.
 Price determines visibility; marketing determines preference among those who can see it.

-An effective marketing strategy includes professional photography, a compelling listing description, targeted promotion on Property24 and Private Property, social media exposure, and proactive follow-up with buyers who've enquired.
-All of it works harder when the price is right.
+A strong marketing plan includes professional photography, a clear listing description, targeted promotion on the major portals, social media exposure, and prompt follow-up with buyers who enquire.
+The property marketing techniques that draw buyers all work harder when the price is right.

 Closing Reflection